makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 # you won't bother with Compression on top of OpenVPN protocol
 Compression                     - Disabled
 TLS Renegotiation Time          - -1  (in seconds, -1 for default) Manage Client-Specific Options  - unchecked
 Allow User/Pass Auth            - checked
 Allow Only User/Pass            - unchecked
 (without cert Auth)
 ```

-As the Allow User/Pass Auth is checked, put the login and password for the client, it should goes hand in hand with USERNAME and PASSWORDUSERLOGIN from the [blog post](https://makeitcloudy.pl/how-to-configure-freshtomato-openvpn-client/) and the *FreshTomato OpenVPN Client - Basic Tab* configuration.<br>
+As the Allow User/Pass Auth is checked, put the login and password for the client, it should goes hand in hand with USERNAME and PASSWORDUSERLOGIN from the [blog post](https://makeitcloudy.pl/how-to-configure-freshtomato-openvpn-client/) and the *FreshTomato OpenVPN Client - Basic Tab* configuration.

 UserName and Password complement certificates.
 Once you check the Allow User/Pass Auth, you are shown with the GUI which allows you specifying those valuse.

 ## FreshTomato - Configuration - Advanced Settings - Custom Configuration